Berkeley-CS61B/website-sp24/projects/proj2b/index.md

    - `HyponymsHandler` eecs-one-multi-word case: 20%, k = 0 (Tests for one and multiple words case but strictly uses `frequency-EECS.csv`, `hyponyms-EECS.txt`, `synonyms-EECS.txt`.
 You can find more information about EECS class list in 2C.)

 In addition to Project 2B, you will also have to turn in your design document.
 This will be worth 5 points and it is due March 18th.
-The design document's main purpose is to serve you as a foundation to your project.
+The design document's main purpose is to serve as a foundation for your project.
 It is important to think and ideate before coding.
 What we are looking for in the design document:
   - Identify the data structures we have learned in the class that you will be using in your implementation.
   - Pseudocode / general overiview of your algorigthm for your implementation.